rinpit/rinpit/README.md

+👋 Hello!
-- 👋 Hi, My fullname is Pham Hung Thinh.
+️🎉My fullname is Pham Hung Thinh.
-- 🌱 I was born in Quang Nam.
+🌱 I was born in Quang Nam.
-- 👀 I am a student of FPT University.
+👀 I am a student of FPT University.
 <br/>
 <br/>
 ♥️♥️ Thank you for visiting my profile♥️♥️